Clinical Pilates

 • You have a neuromuscular condition such as Parkinson's disease.

-• You have fibromyalgia and you want to gain more endurance to have more energy for daily activities.
+• You have fibromyalgia.
+You want to gain more endurance to have more energy for daily activities.

 • You want to return to your favourite sport.
-Pilates for sports rehabilitation restores joint stability, body co-ordination and improves load transfer from limb-to-limb.
+Pilates for sports rehabilitation restores joint stability and body co-ordination.
+Thereby, improvng load transfer from limb-to-limb and athletism.

 • You are preparing to have orthopaedic surgery or have an injury.
 Such as, a meniscus tears, a ACL repairs, a rotator cuff injures, other shoulder injuries).
 Get stronger before to recover faster after surgery.